What personal information do we collect?

 We may share your personal information with the following entities for the purposes described in this Policy:

-- Third party services providers
+- Third party services providers, this includes:

 - Agencies who provide credit referencing, identity & verification checks, adverse media checks, sanctions screening, PEP checks and fraud prevention services.